 You can listen to the podcast in the player below.
 (In case you care, I join the podcast somewhere around 4:10 and leave around 52:30.)

-Classroom Poster Sessions: A win for you and your students
+Classroom Poster Sessions: A win for instructors and students

 Last week, the Free Will & Science course finished up their poster sessions.
-It was one of the most enriching classroom experiences I’ve ever witnessed.† In case you’re interested, here’s a post about the why and how of classroom poster sessions — including templates for your own classroom.
-Continue reading Classroom Poster Sessions: A win for you and your students
+It was one of the most enriching classroom experiences I’ve ever witnessed.† In case you’re interested, here’s a post about the why and how of classroom poster sessions — including poster templates.
+Continue reading Classroom Poster Sessions: A win for instructors and students

 Visual Brainstorming on Whiteboards for Posters, Slides, and More